Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 # Create classes that can be used on both the CPU and GPU

-The second tricky thing to do after writing to a framebuffer was to be able to use the common classes like the Vec3 one or the Ray one on both the CPU and the GPU.
-To do so we simply need to tell the compiler that each method of these classes are callable from the host (the CPU code) and from the device (the GPU code) using the "__host__" and "__device__" keywords on all methods (it includes the constructors and the operators).
+The second tricky thing to do after writing to a framebuffer was to be able to use common classes such as the Vec3 class or the Ray class on both the CPU and GPU.
+To do this, we simply need to tell the compiler that every method in these classes can be called from the host (CPU code) and from the device (GPU code) using the __host__ and __device__ keywords on all methods (this includes constructors and operators).

 Here is some small examples with some methods of my Vec3 class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++